Help Us Rebuild Beaver Dam Cabin at Wheeler Pond

 Built in the 1970s, Beaver Dam and Hadsel-Mare Cabins have provided a setting for people to enjoy the natural beauty of the Northeast Kingdom and Wheeler Pond.
 Located near Lake Willoughby, Wheeler Pond has plenty to offer including close to 40 miles of hiking trails, canoeing, snowshoeing, and cross-country skiing.

-When Green Mountain Club took ownership of the cabins in 2003, we knew the day would come to replace Beaver Dam Camp.
-Sadly, we made the difficult decision to close Beaver Dam Camp for structural safety reasons.
-Staff and leadership are working with our Camps Committee to begin the rebuiding process for Beaver Dam Camp.
-(Hadsel-Mares is still open for rent year round.)
+When Green Mountain Club took ownership of the cabins in 2003, we knew that the day would come when we had to replace Beaver Dam Cabin.
+Sadly, we made the difficult decision to close Beaver Dam Cabin for structural safety reasons in 2016.

 Bromley Mountain Observation Tower

-The Green Mountain Club is working to rebuild the observation on Bromley Mountain.
-The original Bromley Observation Tower was finished in 1962 to provide visitors with a 360 degree view of mountains in four states.
+The Green Mountain Club is working to rebuild the observation tower on Bromley Mountain.
+The original Bromley Observation Tower was finished in 1962 to provide visitors with a 360-degree view of mountains in four states.
 The structure was removed in 2012 for safety reasons.
 Rebuilding this tower will benefit hikers and those that love the Southern Vermont Mountains for generations to come.

-For durability, safety, and maintenance reasons, a steel will be used instead of wood to rebuild the tower.
-The club will be working with a steel contractor and tower builder in 2017 to develop a design for the observation tower that will have a similar square footage as the original structure.
+For durability, safety, and maintenance reasons, steel will be used instead of wood to rebuild the tower.
+The Club is working with engineers to develop a design for the observation tower that will have a similar square footage as the original structure.
 Final design parameters will be completed to begin permit acquisition in 2019.